 - 1. Medicare Entitlement Before Termination of Employment or Reduction in Hours.
 If an employee becomes entitled to (covered under) Medicare during the 18 months before a qualifying event consisting of the employee's terminating employment or reducing hours, an extended maximum COBRA coverage period can apply to that Participant's spouse and dependent children who become Qualified Beneficiaries due to the termination of employment or reduction in hours.
 The Participant's maximum COBRA coverage period will remain 18 months in this case, but the other Qualified Beneficiaries will have a maximum continuation period that ends 36 months after the date of the employee's Medicare entitlement (the actual receipt of Medicare benefits).
 If, for example, a Participant became entitled to Medicare on July 1, 2005 and terminated employment on September 15, 2005, the Participant's maximum COBRA coverage period would end on March 15, 2007.
-The Participant's spouse and dependent children would have a maximum COBRA coverage period that ends on July 1, 2008. - 2.
+The Participant's spouse and dependent children would have a maximum COBRA coverage period would end on March 15, 2007.
+The Participant's spouse and dependent children would have a maximum COBRA coverage period would end on March 15, 2007. - 2.
 Social Security Administration Determination of a Qualified Beneficiary's Disability.
 The 18-month maximum COBRA coverage period (or the period of coverage resulting from Medicare entitlement) may be extended to a total of 29 months from the date of termination of employment or reduction in hours if a Qualified Beneficiary receives a Social Security Administration determination that the Qualified Beneficiary is disabled.
 This extension will apply only if the Social Security Administration determines that you (or another individual who is entitled to COBRA coverage because of the same qualifying event) were disabled at any time during the first 60 days of COBRA coverage, you notify Human Resources in a timely fashion, and you remain disabled throughout the extension period.
 For this extension to be available, Human Resources must be notified in writing of the Social Security Administration determination according to the procedures described in the section entitled "Procedures for Giving Notice of Disability."
 This notice must be given within 60 days after the date of the Social Security Administration determination and within the first 18 months of COBRA coverage.
+If you were determined to be disabled before the employee's termination of employment or reduction in hours, the notice is required to be given according to the procedures in the section entitled "Procedures for Giving Notice of Disability." within the first 18 months of COBRA coverage.
 If you were determined to be disabled before the employee's termination of employment or reduction in hours, the notice is required to be given according to the procedures in the section entitled "Procedures for Giving Notice of Disability" within the first 18 months of COBRA coverage and within 60 days after the later of: - The date of the employee's termination of employment or reduction of hours. - The date on which you lose (or would lose) coverage under the terms of the plan as a result of the covered employee's termination or reduction of hours.